prometheusresearch/rios/docs/source/overview.rst

 Introduction
 ============

-The PRISMH specification describe a collection of configuration files that are used to define the process of data collection in an open and transportable way.
+The RIOS specification describe a collection of configuration files that are used to define the process of data collection in an open and transportable way.